decencyokobia/todolist/README.md

 # React To-Do List

-A simple React To-Do List application where users can add delete, and mark tasks as completed.
+A simple React To-Do List application where users can add delete, filter, and mark tasks as completed.
 This project demonstrates the usage of React components, and state management.

 ## Features
 - Add new tasks
 - Mark tasks as completed
 - Delete tasks
+- Filter tasks
+- Clear whole list
 - Responsive design

 ## Technologies Used